 To narrow the attainment gap and support successful learning, both now and in the future, our curriculum focuses on the following three pillars:

-To widen vocabulary and deepen knowledge, students are presented with a wide range of texts and benefit from dedicated, focused reading time.
+To widen vocabulary, increase knowledge and improve literacy, students are presented with a range of texts and benefit from dedicated focused reading time.

 It is expected that: